Spomky-Labs/otphp/UPGRADE_v8-v9.md

 $otp = TOTP::create();
 ```

-## Parameter order
+## OTP and Label

-The label is not passed to the object construction method anymore.
+The label is not passed to the object construction method anymore (was the first parameter).
 Please use its dedicated method.

+Other parameters are unchanged.

 **Before**